 In about two thirds of patients, Guillain-Barré syndrome begins 5 days to 3 weeks after a banal infectious disorder, surgery, or vaccination.
 Infection is the trigger in > 50% of patients; common pathogens include

 A cluster of cases followed the swine flu vaccination program in 1976, but the association was later shown to be spurious, due to ascertainment bias.
 In some patients, Guillain-Barré syndrome has developed after a Zika virus infection Zika Virus (ZV) Infections The Zika virus is a mosquito-borne flavivirus that is antigenically and structurally similar to the viruses that cause dengue, yellow fever, and West Nile virus.
-Zika virus infection is typically... read more or after COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by a novel coronavirus SARS-CoV-2.
-COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively... read more .
+Zika virus infection is typically... read more or after COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Prevention is by vaccination and infection control precautions (eg, face masks, handwashing... read more .

 Adverse effects of immune checkpoint inhibitors include a syndrome that resembles Guillain-Barré syndrome.